 - the severity of the harm that may be caused.

-The risk must be controlled (as far as reasonably practicable) by eliminating it or reducing it as far as practicable according to the heirarchy of control, that is by:
+The risk must be controlled (so far as reasonably practicable) by eliminating it or reducing it as far as practicable according to the hierarchy of control, that is by:

-- substitution of a new activity, procedures, plant, process or substance;
+- substitution of a new activity, procedure, plant, process or substance;

 - isolation of persons from the hazard; then

-- and only once these have been used, administrative controls.
+- then and only once these have been used, administrative controls.

 If any controls are used and a risk remains, then appropriate PPE must be provided.